 - The consent was given freely

 The team at Smith & Eulo are highly skilled and experienced at defending their clients against a variety of charges.
-Contact us today for a free case review with one of our team members.
+Call us today for a free case review with one of our team members.